possibilities/meteor-deploy-config/README.md

       Meteor.accounts.google.setSecret(secret);
     });

-When you deploy your app run the command line utility and you'll be prompted for any values that your app keeps in AppConfig.
-These values will be sent to the server and their callbacks will be invoked:
+When you deploy your app run the command line utility and you'll be prompted for any values that your app needs to get from AppConfig.
+These values will be sent to the server, saved in AppConfig and their callbacks will be invoked:

     mconfig --server=http://localhost:3000